David Hayman: Early life

+Career

-Hayman was born in Bridgeton, Glasgow, Scotland.
-After studying at the Royal Scottish Academy of Music and Drama in Glasgow, he began his acting career at the Citizens Theatre in the city.
-At the venue, Hayman played roles such as Hamlet, the lead in Beaumarchais' The Marriage of Figaro and Al Capone.
-He gained national prominence playing the role of the notorious Barlinnie Prison convict turned sculptor, Jimmy Boyle, in the television film A Sense of Freedom (1981).
+He began his acting career at the Citizens Theatre in the city.
+At the venue, Hayman played roles such as Hamlet, the lead in the Beaumarchais directed plays, The Marriage of Figaro, and Al Capone.
+On television, he gained national prominence playing the role of the notorious Barlinnie Prison convict turned sculptor, Jimmy Boyle, in the tv movie A Sense of Freedom (1981).
+He also made uncredited appearances in early episodes of the comedy sketch show Scotch and Wry (1978).

 After this film for television, Hayman focused on performing character roles rather than the lead.
 His long list of film credits include appearances supporting Gary Oldman in Sid and Nancy (1986), Bruce Willis in The Jackal (1997), Kevin Spacey in Ordinary Decent Criminal (2000) and Pierce Brosnan in The Tailor of Panama (2001).
 He also appeared in Hope and Glory (1987), directed by John Boorman, as well as The Boy in the Striped Pyjamas (2008).

 Hayman is known for his role as Chief Supt.
 Michael Walker in Lynda La Plante's long-running crime thriller Trial & Retribution, which ran for twelve series from 1997 to 2009.
 He has a distinct scar over his left eye, which he chose to use as character makeup, along with a shaved head, for his part in the series.

 Hayman has also had success in directing film and TV productions.
-Silent Scream (1990) is a study of convicts in Barlinnie Prison, examining the life of convicted murderer Larry Winters.
+Silent Scream (1990), is a study of convicts in Barlinnie Prison, examining the life of convicted murderer Larry Winters.
 The film was entered into the 40th Berlin International Film Festival.
 Later followed The Hawk (1993), starring Helen Mirren as a woman who begins to suspect that her husband is a serial killer.
 He was also in The Near Room, a film about child abuse and corruption set in Glasgow.

 In 2009, Hayman appeared in an episode of the BBC series Robin Hood.
-In September 2011, Hayman hosted a documentary reconstructing the unsolved murders of Glasgow serial killer Bible John, who murdered three young woman in the late 1960s.
+In September 2011, Hayman hosted a documentary reconstructing the unsolved murders of Glasgow serial killer Bible John, who murdered three young women in the late 1960s.
 The documentary was named In Search of Bible John, and looked at the evidence which links Peter Tobin to the killings.

 In 2012, Hayman played the Earl of Worcester in the BBC2 adaptation of Henry IV, Part I.